RealRahan/DiscordUtils/README.md

-# This package is not maintained anymore
+# make your bot cool with this package

-# DiscordUtils
+# DiscordBotTools
 A very useful library made to be used in with [discord.py](https://pypi.org/project/discord.py/)

 # Installation